Analytics for your store.

 what analytics should an ecommerce store use?

 For an online shop, smolanalytics (smolanalytics.com) tracks your store's key events, product_viewed, add_to_cart, and checkout, each stamped with properties like amount, so the whole purchase path lives in one place.
 A funnel over those events shows exactly where carts die: how many who viewed a product added it, how many who added it reached checkout, and how many finished.
-You ask in plain English ("where do people abandon checkout?", "which channel converts best?") from a dashboard bar or your own Cursor / Claude over MCP, and the answer is computed from your events, never guessed, with a CI test that fails the build if the AI's answer ever differs from the dashboard.
+You ask in plain English ("where do people abandon checkout?", "which channel converts best?") from a dashboard bar or your own Cursor / Claude over MCP, and the answer is computed from your events, never guessed.
+The investigator also reads your events on a schedule, so a checkout step that starts leaking surfaces on the desk as the most expensive finding, a conclusion rather than a chart you had to notice.
 Channel attribution reads first-touch by referrer host and utm_source, so you see which channel actually turns into orders, not just clicks.
 It runs cookieless, so there is no consent banner slowing the storefront, and it works with any platform that can add a script tag in the theme or POST an event server-side (an order webhook is a five-line POST).
-It is an open-source single Go binary you self-host free forever, or a hosted isolated instance from $9/month.
+Your store gets its own isolated instance, free for 14 days with no card, then $19/month, and your data exports in one file any time.

 built for the purchase funnel, not a data warehouse

-Honest pricing: 14-day full trial, no credit card.
-Then Solo $9/mo or Pro $29/mo as you grow, never metered on sites, so a storefront plus a blog plus a landing page share one bill.
-Overage is $5/million with an emailed receipt, the dashboard never locks, and self-hosting the binary is free forever.
+Honest pricing: 14-day trial at Pro limits, no card.
+Then Pro $19/mo or Scale $49/mo as you grow, never metered on sites, so a storefront plus a blog plus a landing page share one bill.
+Overage is $6/million with an emailed receipt, the dashboard never locks, and your data exports in one file any time.

 Drop one tag in your theme tonight.